e-dzia/recommendation/lab2/README.md

-# Lab2 - Advanced problems of recommendation systems
+# Lab2 - Advanced problems of recommender systems

 Our implementation includes clustering recommendation and sequential approaches based on personalized Markov chains, association rules, RNN and prod2vec.